 Why Live in Garden DIstrict

-The Garden District in Temple, Texas, is a neighborhood characterized by its large oak trees and a mix of 1950s ranch styles, bungalows, and 1930s prairie-style mansions.
-The area is known for its community feel, with neighbors often seen out and about, and children playing safely in the wide streets and spacious lawns.
-Jefferson Park offers a pirate-ship-themed playground and grassy areas for pets, while Miller Park features paved paths, a splash pad, and a playground.
+The Garden District in Temple, Texas, is a neighborhood characterized by its large oak trees and a mix of midcentury ranch-style homes, bungalows and 1930s Prairie-style mansions.
+The area is known for its community feel, with neighbors often seen out and about, and children playing in the wide streets and spacious lawns.
+Jefferson Park offers a pirate-ship-themed playground and grassy areas for pets, while Miller Park features paved paths, a splash pad and a playground.
 Art enthusiasts frequent the Cultural Activities Center, located less than 1 mile from many homes.
-Residents are just 2 miles from downtown Temple, which boasts local restaurants like Pignetti’s Italian Restaurant, Bird Creek Brewing, and the Temple Railroad and Heritage Museum.
+Residents are just 2 miles from downtown Temple, which boasts local restaurants like Pignetti’s Italian Restaurant and Bird Creek Brewing.
 For shopping, Bon Bon Market and H-E-B are nearby, with additional options at Temple Mall and Walmart Supermarket.
 Medical facilities such as Baylor Scott & White Medical Center are about 3 miles away, and Interstate 35 provides access to the broader region, including Waco, 34 miles away.
-The neighborhood hosts various annual events, including a Christmas Parade, Paws on the Plaza, Bloomin Temple Festival, Temple Farmer’s Market, and Hot Summer Sounds concert series.
+The neighborhood hosts various annual events, including a Christmas Parade, Paws on the Plaza, Bloomin' Temple Festival and Hot Summer Sounds concert series.
 Students attend schools in the Temple Independent School District, which has a high rating.
-The district includes Jefferson Elementary, Lamar Middle School, and Temple High, which features extensive facilities.
-The neighborhood's crime rate is lower than the national average, contributing to its appeal for families.
+The district includes Jefferson Elementary, Lamar Middle School and Temple High, which features extensive facilities.

 Frequently Asked Questions